aamirkhan-91/opening-hours/README.md

 - id --- _to uniquely identify the different restaurants_
 - name --- _A human readable name for the restaurant_
 - image --- _A link to a logo for the restaurant_

+A file's name must be the same as its id.
+This will happen automatically for any files added via the Suggest Feature, but will have to be ensured for manually added files.

 The opening hours data itself is stored in a field called `openingHours` and follows the same schema as provided in the assignment statement.